HamburgChimps/avl/README.md

 # The HamburgChimps AVL Tree

-A reference implementation of an AVL tree in c.
+An implementation of an AVL tree in c.

 For demonstration purposes, this repo contains a test harness and a Makefile to compile and link the avl implementation and test harness.
 You can then execute the test harness with `/.hc_avl_test`.
 This assumes an OS with `make` and `gcc`.